What You Need to Know About Closed Captioning Work-at-Home Jobs

 Of all the work-at-home typing jobs, captioning may be the least prevalent and hardest to get.
 But there are other forms of home-based employment that need typists.
 Here are a few other options:

 Transcription: Captioning is a form of transcription, but there are other types as well including medical, legal, business, and general.
 While medical and legal transcription often require experience and a knowledge of the industry, general transcription usually just needs the ability to type fast and accurately.
 Transcription can involve a variety of projects including transcribing webinars, speeches or seminars, dictation, and more.
 Pay is often lower than captioning, usually around $15 per hour.
-But you can find entry-level opportunities in transcription at places such as: 1-888-TYPE-IT-UP, Cambridge Transcription, and TranscribeMe!.

 Data Entry: Searching for data entry work should be done very carefully, as similar to typing, many are scams.
 Data entry involves entering data into a company’s system.
 The data can be words, numbers, and/or codes.
 It may involve simply entering the data, or it might require verification and editing of the data.
 The median hourly wage is about $13 per hour, maybe less for home-based data entry workers.
 A few places to check for work-at-home data entry are: Axion Data Services, DionData Solutions, and SigTrack.